 This is not a complete list of recoverable damages.
 Our team can go over which damages are compensable in Ohio and then help you itemize and assign financial value to each damage you claim in your case.

-We hope to support you during this difficult period and serve as your representative so that we can relieve you of the burden of building your case.
-As such, we can help you pursue other damages through a wrongful death action.
+We hope to support you during this challenging period and serve as your representative so that we can relieve you of the burden of building your case.
+In addition, we can help you pursue other damages through a wrongful death action.
 These damages may include:

-- Funeral expenses: We can fight for the costs to arrange your loved one’s funeral, including costs for their burial or cremation.
+- Funeral expenses: We can fight for the costs to arrange your loved one’s funeral, including fees for their burial or cremation.

-- Loss of financial support: If your loved one contributed to the family’s collective income, we may be able to recover this loss to help you and your family maintain or achieve stability.
+- Loss of financial support: If your loved one contributed to the family’s collective income, we might be able to recover this loss to help you and your family maintain or achieve stability.

 - Loss of parental guidance: Losing a parent has lifelong consequences, as they can never be replaced.
 We aim to fight for compensation to reflect the loss you or your child may be suffering.